nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReflectiveReport/reflectivelog.md

           - Among a total of 4 requirements are easier and cheaper to implement
           - Among a total of 2 requirements are easier and cheaper to implement
       - After this an expert will identify to implement which dependencies either the easier or harder based on the estimated values and effort.
+  - <h5>Lessons learned</h5>
+   - The quality attributes play an importnat role in the competiton.
+Along with the functional attributes, quality attributes should also considerd.
+This model would be very helpful for the organizations as it easy to implement.
+It provides a roadmap with a set of releases.
+It enanbles the product the reach from current position to different level by overcoming the compitetors.
+  - <h5> reflections</h5>
+    - In order to compare my observations with the observations of other articles, I have selected an article and compared my observations with it.
+The article I have selected is
+Berntsson Svensson & Olsson “Introducing support for release planning of quality requirements –an industrial evaluation of the QUPER model”
+The authors of this article presented an industrial evaluation model in a company and drawn the following conclusions from it.
+With the QUPER model we will have an understanding of what is good enough quality in the market and how good our competitors are.
+They have faced challenge regarding the selection of performance requirements.
+And they have got a clear idea about how quality requirements are handled practically by overcoming various challenges.
+These observations are closely related to my observations and as I have applied the model only for 2 quality requirements, my observations would be more abstract.